johnantonn/johnantonn/README.md

 ## Summary

-I am a software & machine learning engineer, about to complete an advanced master's degree in Artificial Intelligence at [KU Leuven](https://www.kuleuven.be/english/).
+*Engineer by training, scientist by inclination*

+With 5+ years of experience in building big data and machine learning applications, I am currently finishing my thesis on automated anomaly detection as part of a master's programme in Artificial Intelligence at [KU Leuven](https://www.kuleuven.be/english/).
+What motivates me: the idea of pushing the human boundaries using technology and making the world a better place for future generations.

 I have been a member of the [*Intelligent Systems & Software Engineering Labgroup*](https://issel.ee.auth.gr/) at the Department of Electrical & Computer Engineering of Aristotle University of Thessaloniki (2018-2021) and of the [*Informatics and Telematics Institute*](https://www.certh.gr/root.en.aspx) at the
 Centre for Research and Technology Hellas (2015-2016).
-I am primarily interested in artificial intelligence research and applications with high societal impact.

 ## Education
 * *MSc in Artificial Intelligence*, [KU Leuven](https://www.kuleuven.be/english/), Belgium (September 2020 - present)